ambiot/documents/doc/en/source/ambd_arduino/ambd/peripherals_and_examples/[RTL8722CSM] [RTL8722DM] I2C - Communicate with Arduino UNO via I2C.rst

 -  Setting up Arduino Uno to be I2C Slave

-| First, select Arduino in the Arduino IDE in “Tools” -> “Board” ->
+| First, select Arduino in the Arduino IDE in "Tools" -> "Board" ->
-  “Arduino Uno”
+  "Arduino Uno"
-| Open the “Slave Receiver” example in “Examples” -> “Wire” ->
+| Open the "Slave Receiver" example in "Examples" -> "Wire" ->
-  “slave_receiver”:
+  "slave_receiver":

 .. image:: ../media/[RTL8722CSM]_[RTL8722DM]_I2C_Communicate_with_Arduino_UNO_via_I2C/image1.png
    :alt: 4-1
    :width: 6.5in
    :height: 7.16806in

-Then click “Sketch” -> “Upload” to compile and upload the example to Arduino Uno.
+Then click "Sketch" -> "Upload" to compile and upload the example to Arduino Uno.